MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 If using a synchronous partnership type, test failover works normally.

-There's known code defect in Windows Server, version 1709, which caused this error shown.
+There's a known code defect in Windows Server, version 1709, which caused this error shown.
 To resolve this issue, install the [October 18, 2018 update](https://support.microsoft.com/help/4462932/windows-10-update-kb4462932).
-This issue isn't present in Windows Server 2019 and Windows Server, version 1809 and newer.
+This issue isn't present in Windows Server 2019 and newer.

-## Further reading
+## Next steps

+Now you understand some of the known issues with Storage Replica in Windows Servers, here are some articles that might help you as you use it.

 - [Storage Replica](storage-replica-overview.md)
 - [Stretch Cluster Replication Using Shared Storage](stretch-cluster-replication-using-shared-storage.md)